-If you go to Sephora’s website, you’ll see over 100 retinol and retinoid products.
+If you go to any beauty retailer website, you’ll see over 100 retinol and retinoid products.
 Over-the-counter retinol and dermatologist-grade retinoid are quintessential skincare ingredients known for their ability to fight wrinkles and acne.
 The names of these buzzworthy ingredients are often used interchangeably, but they’re not the same thing.
 You need to know what the difference is so you can choose the best option for your skincare routine.

 The TL;DR: Retinol is less potent and takes longer to produce results.
-Ultimately, retinoid has the anti-photoaging superpowers that dreams are made of.
+Ultimately, derm-grade retinoid has the anti-photoaging superpowers that dreams are made of.

 What’s the difference between retinol and retinoid?

 Derm-grade retinoid is the more powerful cousin of over-the-counter retinol.